Acting against wildlife crime performance project

 This project focuses on adapting a novel for theatre and building the skills of mid-career theatre writers.
 The workshop provides intensive mentoring and coaching for developing writers and provides a platform for the writers to publically show their work and build their profile.
-It involves exchange with partners in The Netherlands, partners Savannah Trust from Zimbabwe, and Mahambe Theatre from Mozambique.
+It involves exchange with partners Savannah Trust from Zimbabwe, and Mahambe Theatre from Mozambique.

 Twist partners with The Drama Studies Departments of the Durban University of Technology (DUT) and AFDA Durban, and hosts exchange workshops between students and the Twist groups.
 Students from both DUT and UKZN Drama work with scripts from the Twist groups in their practical acting and directing projects.

 Throughout the year, Twist hosts workshops for members of the Twist groups as well as other young professionals in KZN.
 These workshops focus on arts administration, acting conceptualising new work and theatre directing.
 Workshops are often hosted by partner organisations and festivals around KZN.